Whole eggs, egg yolks, and especially egg whites have been added to soap for at least 100 years.

 How much to use

-1 large egg yolk supplies 5 g of fat and 9 g of water
+1 large egg yolk, 17 g total, supplies 5 g fat, 9 g of water, and 3 g protein

 Adjust for the water in egg

-Egg yolk will add 4% to 8% additional water to a batch of soap, if you add 1 yolk per pound or per 500 grams of fats (9 grams water per yolk).
+Egg yolk will add 4% to 8% additional water to a batch of soap if you add 1 yolk per pound or per 500 grams of fats (9 grams water per yolk).

 Whole egg or egg white will add considerably more water.
 One whole egg per pound or per 500 grams of fats will supply 15% to 30% of the total water needed to make the soap (38 grams water per whole egg).
 The white alone will add almost that much (29 grams water per egg white).

 My latest egg soap recipe has a total of 1600 grams of fat